 Bruce Boyes - Web Editor

-With a demonstrated ability to collaboratively identify and implement innovative solutions to complex problems, Bruce's career highlights include using agile approaches to implement an award-winning $77.4 million river recovery program in western Sydney on time and under budget, leading the development and implementation of a knowledge management strategy process for the natural resource management organisations across Australia, and pioneering collaborative learning and governance approaches to empower communities to sustainably manage landscapes and catchments.
+With a demonstrated ability to collaboratively identify and implement innovative solutions to complex problems, Bruce's career highlights include establishing RealKM Magazine as an award-winning resource for knowledge managers, using agile approaches to implement an award-winning $77.4 million river recovery program in western Sydney on time and under budget, and pioneering collaborative learning and governance approaches to empower communities to sustainably manage landscapes and catchments.

 Paul J Corney - K&IM Ambassador